Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Conclusion

 \section{Conclusion}

 In this paper, we introduce FedPEFT, a new federated learning framework leveraging strong pre-trained models and massively reducing communication costs.
 We integrate three effective prototypes within the FedPEFT framework: Bias, Adapter, and Prompt.
 With a thorough empirical study, we then evaluate FedFEFT and other baselines in three key areas: communication, capability, and robustness.
 We find FedPEFT to be a promising approach for practical FL systems, capable of handling many of the harsh conditions in FL while alleviating the critical communication bottleneck.
-As a general framework, FedPEFT can also be leveraged in application domains other than computer vision, which we leave for future work.
-We hope this work can inspire new perspectives for improving the communication efficiency in federated learning through the combined innovation of strong pre-trained models and parameter-efficient fine-tuning methodologies.
+As a general framework, FedPEFT can also be leveraged with other PEFT methods and in application domains other than computer vision.
+We hope this work can inspire new perspectives in federated learning through the combined innovation of strong pre-trained models and parameter-efficient fine-tuning methodologies.